Melindrea/smaty.se-content/pages/characters.md

 ## Profiles

-* Bóthildr Gudhleksdotter--a maiden seeking retribution in war
+* [Bóthildr Gudhleksdotter](/characters/bothildr-gudhleksdotter)--a maiden seeking retribution in war
+* [Helga Yngvesdotter](/characters/helga-yngvesdotter)--an orphan seeking power
+against the religious fanatics who slayed her father
-* Katja Bradley--a fashion designer whose love drove her into servitude as a Valkyria
+* [Katja Bradley](/characters/katja-bradley)--a fashion designer whose love drove her into servitude as a Valkyria
-* Mio Singh--a trans person whose pain awakens the ghosts of a killer and her child-victims
+* [Mio Singh](/characters/mio-singh)--a trans person whose pain awakens the ghosts of a killer and her child-victims

 ## Next up